razalmajeed/-SOC-Home-Lab/README.md

-🛡️ SOC Home Lab — Threat Detection & Incident Response A home-based SOC simulation built to experience real-world attack detection using Splunk SIEM, Sysmon, and Active Directory.
+🛡️ Enterprise IT Infrastructure & Security Home Lab
+A home-based SOC simulation built to experience real-world attack detection using Splunk SIEM, Sysmon, and Active Directory.
 Simulated live attacks, built automated detection rules, and mapped all findings to MITRE ATT&CK.

 🖥️ Lab Environment